-- 101.6.1 Start-The forward start shall be used. - 101.6.2 Stroke-The stroke for each one-fourth of the designated distance shall follow the prescribed rules for that stroke.
+101.6.1 Start-The forward start shall be used.

+101.6.2 Stroke-The stroke for each one-fourth of the designated distance shall follow the prescribed rules for that stroke, except that in the freestyle, the swimmer must be on the breast except when executing a turn.